RodrigoBertotti/RodrigoBertotti/README.md

-No AI code here, neither in my StackOverflow contributions

 **Freelancer Testimonials ([Verified](https://www.upwork.com/freelancers/~01b0a09c2144c05b24) by Upwork)**

 _“I had the pleasure of working with Rodrigo when we hired him at FotoFinish to build out our Android and iOS mobile applications.
 Rodrigo is an absolute dream to work with - he is very experienced and highly skilled in Dart/Flutter, takes initiative, is an excellent communicator.
 He is efficient and produces world class work.
 I recommend Rodrigo with no hesitation!”_